tigerros/show-file-on-ireddit/README.md

 ### Firefox
 [Add-on](https://addons.mozilla.org/en-US/firefox/addon/show-file-on-i-redd-it-mv2/)

-PS: If you're wondering why there are two Firefox folders, it is because one is for Manifest V2 and the other is for Manifest V3 ([more info](https://developer.chrome.com/docs/extensions/mv3/intro/)).
+If you're wondering why there are two Firefox folders;
+one is for Manifest V2 and the other is for Manifest V3 ([more info](https://developer.chrome.com/docs/extensions/mv3/intro/)).
-The add-on link above leads to the Manifest V2 version, since it's easier to install and works on older Firefox versions.
+The add-on link above leads to the Manifest V2 version, because  it's easier to install and works on older Firefox versions.
 Once Firefox stops supporting Manifest V2, I will release the Manifest V3 version.